Estuary

 Data ingestion forms the foundation for data-driven decision-making, analytics, and reporting.
-So it's only natural that it's an extremely important step in ELT and ETL pipelines.
+So it's only natural that it's an extremely important step in ELT and ETL pipelines, particularly when it comes to loading data into Snowflake, a leading cloud-based data warehousing platform.
 Snowflake real-time data ingestion capabilities ensure that data from various sources is efficiently captured, processed, and stored in a centralized data warehouse.

 While Snowflake is a powerful tool, organizations can still face challenges in terms of its accuracy, formatting to fit the schema, and ability to manage the complexity of multiple data sources.
 So how do you find a way around it?